drhilbert/math_with_python/README.md

-Python Code for Use in Number Theory and Cryptography

-utilities.py: Basic number theory utilities.
+Python Code for Use in Number Theory and Cryptography utilities.py: Basic number theory utilities

     prod(numbers): Returns the product of a list of numbers